CUBRID/cubrid-manual/en/sql/query/json_table.rst

         NULL | ERROR | DEFAULT json_value ON ERROR

 The json_doc expr must be an expression that results in a json_doc.
-This can be a constant json, a table's column or a function or operator result.
+This can be a constant json, a table's column or the result of a function or operator.
 The json path must be a valid path and is used to extract json data to be evaluated in the COLUMNS clause.
 The COLUMNS clause defines output column types and operations performed to get the output.
 The [AS] alias clause is required.